ArtOtt/ArtOtt/README.md

 - meditating
 - doing bodyweight training
 - playing the harmonium
-- fun fact: Could discuss the concepts of Maya (illusion) and Brahman (the Absolute) for hours.
+- fun fact: Considers debugging karma as the key to transcend illusion.

   <br>